w3f/polkadot-wiki/docs/general/ledger.md

   functionalities).
 - [Ledger Live](https://www.ledger.com/ledger-live) installed and up-to-date.
-- The latest firmware of the {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} Ledger App installed (always check for updates in Ledger Live under the "Manager" tab, you will need to allow access with your nano).
+- The latest firmware of the {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} Ledger App installed (always check for updates in Ledger Live under the "Manager" tab; you will need to allow access with your nano).
 - A Chromium-based web browser if you use a browser extension.

+Ledger devices are tiny computers.
+They have an operating system (or firmware), and on top of it, you can install applications.
+Every blockchain needs to develop its own application to use Ledger devices.
+Make sure you have your Ledger devices with firmware and apps up-to-date.

-## Polkadot Ledger App
+## Polkadot Ledger Apps

 Ledger devices can be equipped with applications that are blockchain-specific.
 Third parties usually develop such applications, enabling users to transact securely on the blockchain network.
 Polkadot